shawnbot/aria-toggle/README.md

 ## Bundling
-The browser bundle in [dist/aria-toggle.js](dist/aria-toggle.js) includes the excellent and light-weight [document-register-element] polyfill.
-If you wish to bring your own polyfill for the `document.registerElement()` API, you can require this module directly:
+The browser bundle in [src/bundle.js](dist/bundle.js) includes the excellent and light-weight [document-register-element] polyfill.
+If you wish to bring your own polyfill for the `document.registerElement()` API, you can require the top-level module directly to get just the `<button is="aria-toggle>` custom
+element:

 ```js
 // assigning to window.ARIAToggle is optional